 While filming in Tangiers, the crew had to close down the busiest square in the city for several hours while shooting.
 In the bonus material, you can see a crowd of slightly irritated looking locals who had no warning that the closure would take place.

 The end title music for The Bourne Identity (2002) and The Bourne Supremacy (2004) uses the exact same recording of "Extreme Ways" by Moby.
 This film uses a new performance of the same song, with a distinctly different mix, called "Extreme Ways (Bourne's Ultimatum)".

 Voted as Movie of the Year 2007 by Empire magazine.
 It is Paul Greengrass's second work in a consecutive year to be voted Movie of the Year by Empire.
 His previous film, United 93 (2006) was voted as Movie of the Year 2006.

 In all three Bourne films there is only one explosion scene.
-In the Bourne Identity, Bourne blows up a gas tank to distract The Professor when he tries to kill Bourne.
-In the Bourne Supremacy, Bourne breaks a gas line and burns a magazine in a toaster to blow up Jarda's house after he calls for CIA backup.
-In the Bourne Ultimatum, Desh kills Daniels by blowing up his car which almost kills Bourne.
+In The Bourne Identity (2002), Bourne blows up a gas tank to distract The Professor when he tries to kill Bourne.
+In The Bourne Supremacy (2004), Bourne breaks a gas line and burns a magazine in a toaster to blow up Jarda's house after he calls for CIA backup.
+In this film, Desh kills Daniels by blowing up his car which almost kills Bourne.

 When the CIA hacks into Simon Ross' Guardian e-mail, finding a round-trip ticket to Turin, the e-mail is presented as being sent from email@example.com - Adrian Spanna worked as a second unit video assist operator on the film.